The Chiang Center for Innovation & Collaboration

-The Center for Innovation and Collaboration will be everything we are at Blair.
+The Center for Innovation and Collaboration is everything we are at Blair.
 Its glass-walled and light-filled spaces promote teamwork and allow all the more for the development of the relationships on which we pride ourselves.

 Marianne Lieberman ’79, BLAIR TRUSTEE & TASK FORCE COMMITTEE MEMBER

-The Center for Innovation and Collaboration will serve as the new home for the fine arts and technology departments.
-Its highly configurable common areas will accommodate the convening of large and small groups to work across disciplines.
+The Center for Innovation and Collaboration serves as the new home for the fine arts and technology departments.
+Its highly configurable common areas accommodate the convening of large and small groups to work across disciplines.

-Designed to inspire creativity and tap into students’ potential in classroom and extracurricular pursuits, the building will juxtapose art and technology in a central location, positioning these complementary disciplines for infusion across Blair’s curriculum.
+Designed to inspire creativity and tap into students’ potential in classroom and extracurricular pursuits, the building juxtaposes art and technology in a central location, positioning these complementary disciplines for infusion across Blair’s curriculum.

 A signature space in the CIC, the Forum is a large, central, semi-circular open area with an atrium ceiling that extends to the second floor.
-Furnished with white boards and comfortable, modular seating, it will be ringed by windows that provide views to the landscaping outside, as well as views into the conference and team rooms that surround it.
-Effectively sized and technology-rich, the space will be easily configurable for large and small classes, meetings and seminars, and will become home for our renowned Society of Skeptics lectures, as well as convening space for full faculty meetings, student organizations, and programs that connect alumni, students, faculty and members of the surrounding community.
+Furnished with white boards and comfortable, modular seating, it is ringed by windows that provide views to the landscaping outside, as well as views into the conference and team rooms that surround it.
+Effectively sized and technology-rich, the space is easily configurable for large and small classes, meetings and seminars, and is home to our renowned Society of Skeptics lectures, as well as offering convening space for full faculty meetings, student organizations, and programs that connect alumni, students, faculty and members of the surrounding community.

-A first-floor, glass-walled classroom and a smaller, second-floor lab, each fully equipped with Macintosh computers and video/audio production equipment, will be devoted to independent and fine arts class digital media projects.
-Critical communication, storytelling and narrative skills will be highlighted as students leverage filmmaking and production technology in these centrally located and easily accessible labs.
+A first-floor, glass-walled classroom and a smaller, second-floor lab, each fully equipped with Macintosh computers and video/audio production equipment, are devoted to independent and fine arts class digital media projects.
+Critical communication, storytelling and narrative skills are highlighted as students leverage filmmaking and production technology in these centrally located and easily accessible labs.